Word of mouth advertising can only take your law firm so far.

 Such paid ads are certainly an overt means of advertising your web firm yet they will ramp up your online traffic, helping you land that many more clients in need of legal counsel.

-Every traditional outbound marketing channel is worth considering:
+Every traditional outbound law firm marketing channel is worth considering:

 · Local newspapers